vttresearch/BB84-Authentication/README.md

 Directory `signature_authentication` contains authentication software demo using post-quantum digital signature scheme CRYSTALS-Dilithium.

 Directory `mac_authentication` contains authentication software demo using post-quantum key encapsulation algorithm Kyber and message authentication codes (`hmac`).

+We recommend using the `mac_authentication` alternative, as it is tested to be more efficient.

 **DISCLAIMER**: this repository does not contain any code to perform the actual BB84 key distillation with error correction and privacy amplification steps.
 The scripts in this repository are only used to demonstrate the quantum-safe authentication of the classical channel.